minesformula/DAQ-GroundStation/Live_Telemetry/README.md

 ## Usage

 mflivetelemetry has two subcommands, configure and live.
-Before you run the live mode for the first time you should run `mflive configure <API_TOKEN>` where the `API_TOKEN` is your InfluxDB API token.
-This will create a hidden file in your home directory to save the API token so it shouldn't need to be configured again.
-Alternatively you may use the -k like `mflive live -k <API_TOKEN>` flag of the live subcommand however your token will not save and you will have to enter it for every consecutive use.
+Before you run the live mode for the first time you should run `mflive configure <DEFAULT_USER> <DEFAULT_PASSWORD> <DEFAULT_ORGANIZATION> <DEFAULT_BUCKET> <API_TOKEN>`.
+This will create a hidden file in your home directory to save the API token and other values so it shouldn't need to be configured again.
+Alternatively you may use the flags to specify alternatives `mflive live -k <API_TOKEN>` flag of the live subcommand however no information will not save and you will have to enter it for every consecutive use.